lbl-srg/obc/specification/source/sequenceDocumentation.rst

 This is currently being specified and will be added later.

+.. _sec_seq_doc_cdl:

 Exporting the Control Logic from a CDL Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section describes how a English language description of a sequence could be exported from the CDL implementation.
+This will allow libraries and also users to build up repositories of control sequences for which an English language specification can be exported without having to have a template Word document (which generally does not exist for this use case).
+While control sequence submittal typically contain additional requirements that are not part of the sequence description, such as what energy code to follow or what type of valve to be used, such information can be integrated manually by the user.
+Thus, the here described export will document only the sequences, which can then be combined by the user with other documentation.

-For this purpose, we introduce a new optional annotation ``annotation(__CDL(Documentation(info=STRING)))`` where ``STRING`` is an html formatted string that contains the sequence description.
+To export sequence descriptions, we introduce a new optional annotation ``annotation(__CDL(Documentation(info=STRING)))`` where ``STRING`` is an html formatted string that contains the sequence description.
 E.g., the annotation is in the same format as the CDL annotation